davidkerny/Buza_MK2.7/README.md

 __________________________________________________
 HARDWARE:
-MK3 printer with MINI control board + LCD.
+MK3 or MK2 printer with MINI control board + LCD.

-Eventually built on MK2 frame with 24V PSU and bed.
+with 24V PSU and MK52 bed.

 Required hardware mods:

 - Reverse the Filament sensor logic (preferrably by bypassing the transistor on the IR sensor PCB)
 - Change the IR sensor connector with different pinout
 - Reverse the X, Y and Z motors movement (In case of X, can be done by physically moving the motor to the front of the X-end part)